-- The Supervision section of the relevant activity safety standards page in the Ontario Physical Activity Safety Standards in Education describes when parts of an activity are under Direct Supervision. - Where a Community Coach is providing the safety and initial skill instruction and monitoring, a Community Coach Liaison is accessible for management and direction as determined by the Principal/Designate. - An activity may be under Direct Supervision: - During the entire duration of the activity; - During the set up and take down of equipment; - During the safety and initial skill instruction; - During the performance/practice of the activity skill; and - When the activities transition from Direct Supervision to On-Site Supervision.
+- No other activity can occur when part of the activity or the entire activity is under Direct Supervision when there is only one Coach supervising. - The Supervision section of the relevant activity safety standards page in the Ontario Physical Activity Safety Standards in Education describes when parts of an activity are under Direct Supervision. - Where a Community Coach is providing the safety and initial skill instruction and monitoring, a Community Coach Liaison is accessible for management and direction as determined by the Principal/Designate. - An activity may be under Direct Supervision: - During the entire duration of the activity; - During the set up and take down of equipment; - During the safety and initial skill instruction; - During the performance/practice of the activity skill; and - When the activities transition from Direct Supervision to On-Site Supervision.

-• In-the-Area Supervision:
+o In-the-Area Supervision: